Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 Causes

-Up to 9 months, verticalizing devices can not be used.
+Up to 9 months, verticalizing devices cannot be used.

-The most susceptible to the disease:
+Most susceptible to the disease:

-• premature and underweight babies;
+• premature and low birth weight babies;

 • children with cerebral palsy and other neuromuscular pathologies;